All right, news roundup, information overload hour, toll free.

 So we'll get to that.

-And also, we have a Hannity investigation into the real evil of human trafficking and sex exploitation of children in the U.S. And the huge financial success Sound of Freedom is having at the box office.
+And also, we have a Hannity investigation into the real evil of human trafficking and sex exploitation of children in the U.S. and the huge financial success Sound of Freedom is having at the box office.

 I mean, they had a better second week than their debut week.

-Jim Cavizel, a star will join us.
+Jim Cavizzle, a star, will join us.

 We'll also show you an interview we did with one of these agents that is on the ground trying to protect these kids, and it's horrible what's happening to them.

-Uh that's coming up tonight.
+That's coming up tonight.